Drabble/TWEB-Labo2-Poll/README.md

 ### html template

-The html template we're using is Alma Seed Studio from [adminlte](https://almsaeedstudio.com/).
+The html template we're using is Alma Seed Studio from [adminlte](https://almsaeedstudio.com/) built on Bootstrap 3.

 ## Detailed information about the module's version used